CSS – Basic Syntax

 The CSS width, height, min-width, min-height, max-width, and max-height properties are used to set the size (including minimum/maximum) of an element.

-The display property and visibility properties are used to control the layout of the page.
-They dictate how and if an element is shown on the page.
+The display property and visibility property are used to control the layout of the page.
+They dictate how, and if, an element is shown on the page.

 CSS is used to position HTML elements as one of the following: static, relative, fixed, absolute, or sticky, and also define the stack order of an element.